 Xalready exists, you can use

-endto grow the array.
+endto grow the array size and append other elements to the array.
 For example,

 X(end+1) = 5increases the length of

 Xby 1 and adds a new element to the end of